 Ultimate Medical Academy is committed to providing equal access to educational and employment opportunities.
-Ultimate Medical Academy prohibits discrimination on the basis of race, color, religion, national origin, age, disability, sex, gender, sexual orientation, marital status, genetic information, and military/veteran status in the recruitment and admission of students, recruitment and employment of employees, and in the operation of all its programs, activities, and services.
+Ultimate Medical Academy prohibits discrimination based on race, color, religion, national origin, age, disability, sex, gender, sexual orientation, marital status, genetic information, and military/veteran status in the recruitment and admission of students, recruitment and employment of employees, and in the operation of all its programs, activities, and services.
 Sexual harassment is a prohibited form of sexual discrimination under this policy.